-The training requirements for eligibility for the certification process of each board can be fulfilled by the satisfactory completion of 60 months of approved combined training (72 months if the combined program involves an EM 1-4 program).
-A reduction of 12 months over that required for the two separate residencies is possible due to the overlap of curriculum and experience inherent in the training of each discipline.
-The reduction of six months of the standard 36 months of emergency medicine training is met by 30 months of training in the emergency medicine component of the combined residency, and six months of credit granted for training appropriate to emergency medicine obtained during the 30 months of the anesthesiology component of the combined residency.
-The requirement of 48 months of training in anesthesiology is met by the 12 months of the first year of residency in emergency medicine, 30 months of training in the anesthesiology component of the combined residency, and six months of credit for training appropriate to anesthesiology obtained during the remaining 18 months of residency in emergency medicine.
+The training requirements for eligibility for the certification process of each board can be fulfilled by the satisfactory completion of 60 months of approved combined training.
+A reduction of 24 months over that required for the two separate residencies is possible due to the overlap of curriculum and experience inherent in the training of each discipline.
+The requirement of 48 months of training in anesthesiology is met by the 12 months of the first year of residency in emergency medicine, 30 months of training in the anesthesiology component of the combined residency, and additional overlap between anesthesiology and emergency medicine.
 This ensures an adequate distribution of the emergency medicine rotations.
 The working relationships developed among categorical and combined residency trainees will facilitate communication between the two specialties and increase the exposure of categorical residents to the other discipline.
 Training in each discipline must incorporate graded responsibility throughout the training period.

 - During PGY-1, surgery, obstetrics-gynecology, neurology, pediatric emergency medicine and three other elective rotations will qualify for meeting both the anesthesiology and emergency medicine requirement.